 Despite occasionally producing some excellent sedans, Suzuki has never really been a sedan company.
-The company has struggled to find success in important markets around the world, particularly with its medium or more expensive cars, despite maintaining a strong & dominant position with its small cars in Japan, India, Pakistan, and some Southeast Asian markets.
+The company has struggled to succeed in important markets worldwide, particularly with its medium or more expensive cars, despite maintaining a strong & dominant position with its small cars in Japan, India, Pakistan, and some Southeast Asian markets.

 If we look at the past, some popular sedans in our region include the Margalla (Swift Sedan/ Esteem), Baleno sedan, Liana, and Kizashi, all survived for a few years before being written off in history with no replacement whatsoever.
 However, it’s quite likely that the Ciaz, which happens to be the company’s most popular sedan yet, will suffer the same fate.